trych/SmarterLineMoves/README.md

 If the selected text has been moved down "below" the text buffer too far, it can be moved back by using the `Swap Line Up` key binding.
 If this setting is set to true, the empty lines that have been previously added, will be automatically removed again.

-#### `squash_whitespace_only_lines`: true/false (Default: true)

-If using the `Attract Text` command and this is set to true, lines that have only white space in them will be erased as well, as if they were empty lines.
-When this is set to false, those lines will be kept, just like regular lines with text content.

 #### `move_up_clearance`: Number (Default: 5)

 How many lines to keep visible between the moving text and the window top when using the package's text moving commands.